PyEllips/pyElli/CONTRIBUTING.md

 ## Code Contributions

-    An architecture description, design principles or at least a summary of the main concepts will make it easy for potential contributors to get started quickly.
+PyElli consists of different classes representing different parts of an ellipsometric experiment.
+You can see an overview graph in the [documentation](https://pyelli.readthedocs.io/en/latest/index.html).
+If you want to add a dispersion, solver or material class to extend the present functionality you can do so by creating a new class under the respective abstract base classes.

 #### Submit an issue

-Before you work on any non-trivial code contribution it's best to first create a report in the `issue tracker`\_ to start a discussion on the subject.
+Before you work on any non-trivial code contribution it's best to first create a report in the [issue tracker](https://github.com/PyEllips/pyElli/issues) to start a discussion on the subject.
 This often provides additional considerations and avoids unnecessary work.

 #### Create an environment